 Spur Gear Generator

-Design the gears your project needs with our free spur gear .DXF generator
+Design the gears your project needs with our free gear generator

 There are makers out there that are using better tools than ever to route, 3D print, waterjet, laser cut, and machine different gears.
-We’ve taken from the best tools available online to build this simple, free, and robust online tool.
+We’ve combined some of our best code using modern software to build this simple, free, and robust online tool.
 Just what you need to get your spur gear project started today.

 Spur Gear Calculator Online

 To calculate a spur gear, simply decide and input your tooth count, gear module, and pressure angle and the online spur gear DXF generator will do the rest.
 A spur gear calculator uses these parameters to generate the involute tooth form that's the right size and shape to take into your CAD software, or straight to a CNC router or laser cutter.

 The live output lets you visualize your spur gear to ensure you have the right fit and to manage the undercut and gear size, while the .DXF and .SVG outputs will fit into your CAD software or graphics software.
 If you're looking to make the right gear blank for your gear, you can use our free Gear Dimension Calculator to find the key dimensions of your external spur gear.

 - Input the following parameters in our free gear dxf generator:

 Tooth Count – is set with the parameter "n" for Gear 1 and Gear 2